Übersetzung durch Neil Mussett

 Exclusion of mandatory representation by counsel

-Section 78 subs.
-1 of the Code of Civil Procedure and section 114 subs.
-1 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction shall not apply to proceedings before the senior judicial officer.
+Section 78 (1) of the Code of Civil Procedure and section 114 (1) of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction does not apply to proceedings before the senior judicial officer.

 Division 2